kylescotshank/IntroToNCBIandBLAST/README.md

 A full list of the available resources and tools may be found [here](https://www.ncbi.nlm.nih.gov/guide/all/).

-These databases are all linked by the [Entrez](https://en.wikipedia.org/wiki/Entrez) search engine.
-Entrez allows users to search many different discrete databases at the same time.
-For example: if we search the string "cftr" (a gene responsible for encoding a protein important to the pathology of cystic fibrosis in *Homo sapiens*):
+These different databases are all linked together by the [Entrez](https://en.wikipedia.org/wiki/Entrez) search engine.
+Entrez (French for "Come in") allows users to search many of the different databases hosted by NCBI all at the same time, thus allowing for simple queries to produce very wide-ranging results.
+As an example: if we search the string **CFTR** (a gene responsible for encoding a protein important to the pathology of cystic fibrosis in *Homo sapiens*):

 <p align="center">
 <kbd>